HelayLiu/helayliu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Dr. Han Liu (刘晗 in Chinese) is now a postdoctoral scholar working with [Prof. Shuai Wang](https://home.cse.ust.hk/~shuaiw/) and [Prof. Daoyuan Wu](https://daoyuan14.github.io/), in Department of Computer Science and Engineering at the Hong Kong University of Science and Technology (HKUST).
+Dr. Han Liu (刘晗 in Chinese) is now an associate professor (100 Young Academic Leaders of Nankai University) in the College of Cryptology and Cyber Science, Nankai University.
+I am a member of NKSSecLab, lead by Prof. Sen Chen.
+I am also a member of the research group led by Prof. Zheli Liu.
+I was a postdoctoral scholar working with [Prof. Shuai Wang](https://home.cse.ust.hk/~shuaiw/) and [Prof. Daoyuan Wu](https://daoyuan14.github.io/), in Department of Computer Science and Engineering at the Hong Kong University of Science and Technology (HKUST) from 2024 to 2026.
 I obtained his Ph.D. degree in Software Engineering Institute at East China Normal University (ECNU), under the supervision of [Prof. Yixiang Chen](https://faculty.ecnu.edu.cn/_s43/cyx/main.psp).
 I was also a visiting student at Nanyang Technological University under the supervision of [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/) during 2022-2024.
 My research interests include program analysis, vulnerability detection.
 I hope to collaborate with more innovative researchers on various exciting topics in software engineering, program analysis, vulnerability detection, and program synthesis.

-<span style="color:red;">I will join Nankai University as an Associate Professor(100 Young Academic Leaders of Nankai University) in March 2026！We are looking for Ph.D. students with strong interests in software engineering and security.
-For more details, please refer to the homepage of [Prof. Sen Chen](https://sen-chen.github.io/index-ch.html).</span>

-💬 liuhan AT ust DOT hk
+💬 hanliu AT nankai DOT edu DOT cn
 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=KAWDTzsAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=KAWDTzsAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2026.03*: &nbsp;🎉🎉 I have joined Nankai University as an associate professor.
 - *2026.01*: &nbsp;🎉🎉 Our paper "Revealing the Dark Side of Smart Accounts: An Empirical Study of EIP-7702 Incurred Risks in Blockchain Ecosystem" was accepted by Uesnix Security 2026.
 - *2025.08*: &nbsp;🎉🎉 Our paper "Demystifying OpenZeppelin's Own Vulnerabilities and Analyzing Their Propagation in Smart Contracts" and "Have We Solved Access Control Vulnerability Detection in Smart Contracts?
 A Benchmark Study" were accepted by ASE 2025.
 - *2025.03*: &nbsp;🎉🎉 Our paper "Doctor: Optimizing Container Rebuild Efficiency by Instruction Re-Orchestration" was accepted by ISSTA 2025.